andrewmuhn/ski-resort-weather/README.md

   open-weather-map.api-key = YOUR-API-KEY
   open-weather-map.api-url = https://api.openweathermap.org/data/2.5/
 ```

+You will then need to seed the ski resort database by running the ResortRetriever class from the IDE.
+This makes an api call to an external resource that contains ski resort info.

-Once you have the environment variables set you can run the application and it will create the necessary tables in the database.
-You can then use the application by navigating to the location the project is cloned to and then run the following command in your preferred terminal:
+Once you have the environment variables and database setup you are ready to run the application.
+You can run the following command from the terminal or run can run the WeatherRetriever from your IDE:

 ```sh
 java -jar ski-resort-info-cli/target/ski-resort-info-cli-1.0-SNAPSHOT.jar
 ```
+  <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Running The Application

+Once the app is running you will be presented with a simple CLI with a main menu.
+You can navigate to each selection by typing in the command you wish to execute and hitting enter.
+(ie. 'weather' to enter the weather menu)

+The application allows you to look up real time weather data for a ski resort as well as a list of ski resort you can call upon from within this application.
+The application can provide current weather or a 5 day forecast.
   <p align="right">(<a href="#readme-top">back to top</a>)</p>